payatu/vuln-nodejs-app/solutions/solutions.md

 JWT_SECRET=secret
 ```

-### Solution:
+### Fix

 Use strong secret to generate JWT

 ## 4. IDOR

-Application is loading Notes saved in the user account based on userid supplied in url path your
+Application is loading Notes saved in the user account based on the userid supplied in url path your
-goal is to access notes saved in other user account by performing IDOR.
+goal is to access notes saved in **`vulnlabAdmin`** user account by performing IDOR.

 **Request method & endpoint**